 The Stanford Earth Summer Undergraduate Research Program (SESUR) is a 10-week summer (or spring) research program for Stanford undergraduates from any area of study who want to learn more about environmental science and the planet we live on.
-Students find a project - or propose one of their own - and work with a faculty member from the School of Earth, Energy & Environmental Sciences (Stanford Earth) in the lab or in the field through the summer.
+Students find a project - or propose one of their own - and work with a faculty member from the School of Earth, Energy & Environmental Sciences (Stanford Earth) in the lab or in the field (or remotely) through the summer (or spring).
 Students present their work at a fall scientific symposium.

 Attend an information session